 Safety Week 2026

-Physics Safety Week will take place from Monday, February 2, through Friday, February 6, 2026.
+Physics Safety Week took place Monday, February 2, through Friday, February 6, 2026.

 The kick off meeting for Safety Week will take place Monday, February 2, 2026, 10:00-10:30 am, in the Bldg.
 50 Auditorium.
 The theme for this year’s Safety Week is Ergonomics.